Smoothing maps into algebraic sets and spaces of flat connections: Introduction

 {\bf Acknowledgements} The first author thanks Juan Souto and Frances Kirwan for helpful conversations.
-The second author thanks Ben Wieland, Rufus Willett, and Guoliang Yu for helpful conversations.
-The groups $\rK_* (\Gamma)$ considered in this paper, and the topological Atiyah--Segal map, first arose in conversations of the second author with Willett and Yu.
-In addition, the suggestions of an anonymous referee helped to improve the exposition.
+The second author thanks Ben Wieland.
+In addition, the suggestions of the anonymous referees helped to improve the exposition.